 It’s widely known that getting fit helps you lose weight and look more attractive.
 To do it, all you need is a proper exercise routine and diet.
-However, numerous studies have shown that there are
+However, numerous studies have shown that there are more benefits to working out regularly, including some that are life changing.

 1. You’ll Live a Longer, Healthier Life